vitorstabile/java-language-oop-basics/README.md

 # About the Project <a name="abouttheproject"></a>

-This project have a propose to introduce the reader to basic concepts in (put the theme her)
+This project have a propose to introduce the reader to basic concepts in Java.

 [![Project][project-shield]][project-url] <!-- Put the link of the github page of the tutorial her -->

 # Project Description <a name="projectdescription"></a>

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Integer accumsan id neque ut tempor.
-Nulla facilisi.
-Aliquam eu eros fermentum, commodo est sed, pharetra est. Curabitur lacinia blandit turpis rhoncus varius.
-Proin vulputate orci nulla, nec porttitor nibh consequat in.
-Suspendisse ac neque ut massa commodo auctor in sed libero.
-Sed tincidunt mauris eu tempor malesuada.
-Mauris feugiat vitae risus quis iaculis

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Integer accumsan id neque ut tempor.
-Nulla facilisi.
-Aliquam eu eros fermentum, commodo est sed, pharetra est. Curabitur lacinia blandit turpis rhoncus varius.
-Proin vulputate orci nulla, nec porttitor nibh consequat in.
-Suspendisse ac neque ut massa commodo auctor in sed libero.
-Sed tincidunt mauris eu tempor malesuada.
-Mauris feugiat vitae risus quis iaculis
+A Basic Tutorial of Java

 ## <a name="chapter1"></a>Chapter 1: Programming Concepts